schumannl00/Segment_App/README.md

            "3d_fullres"
         ],
         "prefix": "",
-        "suffix": "_0000"   #no autamatic renaming for different modalities included as we exclusively worked with CT images }
+        "suffix": "_0000"   #no automatic renaming for different modalities included as we exclusively worked with CT images }
 , } <br>
 labels_dict: {